 The school strives to meet the educational needs of students ranging from average to well above average.
-Yet we also recognize that some students may need some extra support to be successful at Southwest.
+Yet we also recognize that some students may need some extra support to be successful at SWCHS.
 To meet those needs, the school has developed several programs to support various levels of learning needs.
-The following programs exist at Southwest to help identified students with their learning:
+The following programs exist at Southwest Christian to help identified students with their learning:

 This class offers a degree of structure and support in completing homework, papers, and projects, as well as in preparing for tests in a guided-study-hall type of environment.
 Students will regularly meet with the instructor, receiving individual support and guidance in their work.
 The class is taken as an elective and students earn credit.

 This program offers educational therapy for neurological stimulation of the pathways to the brain to stimulate deficit areas in cognition and perception as developed by the National Institute for Learning Development.
 The program is administered in a one-on-one setting.
-This is taken as an elective at Southwest and the student receives credit for successfully completing the program.
+This is taken as an elective at Southwest Christian and the student receives credit for successfully completing the program.
 There is an added cost for this program.

-Is Homework taking longer than it should?
+Is homework taking longer than it should?
 Does your student need extra help with homework occasionally, help for a long term project, or just a study partner to help prepare for a tests, quizzes and weekly assignments?

 The SWCHS Homework Center might be the answer.
 This program will give students the opportunity to have “Homework Helpers” or “Study Buddies” who are upperclassman or who have advanced skills in that subject area.
 This gives the individuals who are strong in a particular class, the opportunity to help their classmates.
 This could include preparation for a short term project, help studying for a test, or help in catching up on late or missing assignments.
 Whether a student needs help with one assignment, or needs consistent homework help on a routine basis, both will be available.
-Meeting times will vary at school before school on late start days and/or after school (Mon. - Thurs.), and possibly during open hours.
+Meeting times will vary at school before school on late start days and/or after school (Monday–Thursday) and possibly during open hours.

 Is your student gifted in a particular subject that may be hard for others and enjoys helping others?
 There is a need for study partners; especially in math, science, and Spanish.
 If your student(s) is/are interested in being a study partner, applications are available at the front desk.
 If your student(s) is/are strong in any of the subjects above, please have him/her take time to fill out this application.
 It is a goal to pair each study partner to work with one student throughout the year at a prearranged time.
 Please fill out an application as soon as possible.